Yer1k/data_pipeline/README.md

 # End-to-End Data Pipeline

 This repository contains the code for an end-to-end Arpache Airflow data pipeline with Docker container which extracts data from both csv and Postgres database into S3 buckets; then processes the data using Apache Spark and loads the data into bucktets.
-Then utilizes python scripts to analyze and build User Behaviour Metric and stores it in DukeDB.
+Then utilizes python scripts to analyze and build User Behaviour Metric and stores it in DuckDB.
 Finally the data visualization is done using Quatro and Plotly.

 ## Screenshots